Simit kebab with pistachios

 Add the pistachios, parsley, mint, onion, garlic, salt, and pepper to a small blender and blitz till you have a smooth paste.

-Cook the bulghur in hot water as described on the package, usually adding hot water in the ratio of 1 portion bulghur to 1 1/2 portions water.
-Cover and allow to sit for 10 minutes.
-Fluff with a fork.
-Mix the meat with the pistachio paste, the whole pistachios, the Aleppo pepper and cooked bulgur.
-Take a small teaspoon-sized portion and flatten to a small patty and fry on a pan. taste and adjust salt and spice.
-You should get a very deep flavour of the pistachios in the kebab.
+Cook the bulghur in hot water as described on the package, typically adding hot water in a ratio of 1 portion of bulghur to 1 1/2 portions of water.
+Cover and allow to sit for 10 minutes—fluff with a fork.
+Mix the meat with the pistachio paste, whole pistachios, Aleppo pepper, and cooked bulgur.
+Take a small teaspoon-sized portion and flatten into a small patty, and fry in a pan.
+Taste and adjust salt and spice.
+You should get an intense flavour of the pistachios in the kebab.

 Let marinate for at least 1 hour, but I prefer to make the kebab mix in the morning and grill the kebabs in the evening for dinner.